nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**Precondition**

+All process working fine.

+**Guarantees**

+The tag is renamed.

+**MSS**

+1. User enters command 'rename tag'
+2. AddressBook shows a list of tags ordered with index
+3. User enters the index of the tag that is needed to be renamed, and the new tag name with a space in between
+4. AddressBook displays the message that the tag is renamed successfully <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends.

+3a.
+The given index by user does not exist

+> 3a1.
+AddressBook displays the message that the index does not exist <br>
+> 3a2.
+AddressBook requests user to enter index again <br>
+  Step 3a1 and 3a2 will repeat until the index entered is valid <br>
+  Use case resumes at step 4

+*a.
+At any time, user enters command 'exit'

+> *a1.
+AddressBook stops any process and exit <br>
+  Use case ends.

 ## Appendix C : Non Functional Requirements